MirageZoe/better-discord-antispam/README.md

 <br>

 P.S: If you have any issues, bugs or trouble setting the module up. feel free to open an issue on [Github](https://github.com/MirageZoe/better-discord-antispam)
+P.S 2: This is just a release that is modified by me to suit the best my needs.
+If you find it on your taste, I'm happy.
+I'm not about to add complicated things only if I need them.